16-07A: Summary Of Essay Seven -- Engels's 'First Law': Never Mind The Quality Just Repeat the Mantra

 " [T]he transformation of quantity into quality and vice versa.
 For our purpose, we could express this by saying that in nature, in a manner exactly fixed for each individual case, qualitative changes can only occur by the quantitative addition or subtraction of matter or motion (so-called energy) .
 Hence it is impossible to alter the quality of a body without addition or subtraction of matter or motion, i.e. without quantitative alteration of the body concerned."
 [Engels (1954), p.63; bold emphases added.]

 Exactly how Engels knew that it was impossible to "alter the quality of a body without addition or subtraction of matter or motion" he annoyingly kept to himself.
+Subsequent DM-fans have been no less silent on this topic -- apparently Engels's word as proof.
 This worry is made all the more problematic when we recall that for Engels matter was merely an abstraction -- but, if that is so, it seems energy must be, too.
 The question then is: How can anything be altered by the addition or subtraction of an abstraction?

 However, Engels did at least try to deny that his: